chenchih/TechNote/PythonNote/Advance/FastAPI/Readme.md

 ```
 Now, when you send a GET request with the `name` field omitted, the response will return null for name instead of raising an error.

-> send get request: `curl -X GET http://127.0.0.1:8000/items/1`
+- > **send get request:** `curl -X GET http://127.0.0.1:8000/items/1`
-> response output: `{"id":1,"name":null,"price":35.4,"is_active":true}`
+- > **response output:** `{"id":1,"name":null,"price":35.4,"is_active":true}`

-Refer to the image below to understand how setting name=None allows the missing field to appear as null rather than causing an error. .This ensures the response includes all fields in the model, with null as the placeholder for any field that are missing.
+Refer to the image below to understand how setting `name=None` allows the missing field to appear as null rather than causing an error.
+This ensures the response includes all fields in the model, with null as the placeholder for any field that are missing.
 I made a comparison between adding with and without adding None value.

 ![missing_None_responsemodel](img/responseModel_example.png)